LeinahI/Chirpy/README.md

 Look at the project's live demonstration: [Chirpy web application](https://chirpy-orcin.vercel.app/)

 ## 📝 Description
-Users can share their thoughts with other users on the social media platform Chirpy by using this application.
+Users can share their thoughts with other users on the social media platform named Chirpy by using this application.
 Chirpy is a server-side rendering, full-stack web application written in TypeScript and Next.js 13.
 It makes use of Clerk as the provider of authentication and MongoDB as the database.
 It uploads pictures to the cloud via UploadThing as well.
 Tailwind CSS and Shadcn components are utilized for styling the application.

 ## 🏁 Purpose
 Our objective is to develop "Chirpy," an application that addresses accessibility concerns and goes above and beyond to make sure that all users, regardless of their abilities or impairments, feel not only accommodated but also genuinely welcomed.
 We are committed to developing a platform where inclusion is the norm and understand how crucial it is to make it user-friendly for everyone.